If there’s any new secondary school for Herne Bay and Whitstable, then it should be open to all our children, not just the few who pass the Kent Test.

 The consultation on the plans to build a new selective school on the coast have now closed.
-The Independent covered this story, and the fact two local heads say a school will close due to a ‘satellite’ school opening at the same time a new free school opens.
+The Independent covered this story, pointing out the very worrying fact two local heads say another school will close if this ‘satellite’ school opens.

 The Department for Education will consider the schools’ bids for funding and we’ll learn in the autumn whether the plan will go ahead.
 Thanks to everyone who signed and shared the petition, and took part in the consultations.
 We don’t need a new coastal grammar school – let’s hope this proposal is turned down.

 Here are some common myths about grammar school places locally.

 Myth: Children who pass the Kent Test need a grammar school place and they have no local provision.

 Fact: There is excellent specialist provision for pupils who pass the test in local schools.
 Herne Bay High and The Whitstable School give priority to pupils who pass the Kent Test to join their ‘grammar streams.’
 These give dedicated support to high attainers in schools that ensure choice for other parents.
 This means primary school friends can transfer to a secondary school together, whether or not the pass the Kent Test.

 Myth: Grammar streams in non-selective schools are not as good as grammar schools.